RackPing/api_client_samples/PowerShell/README.md

 ### Prerequisites

-Tested with Microsoft Powershell for Windows XP.
+Tested with Microsoft PowerShell 5.1 for Windows XP.

 ### Installing